sumitkhatritamu/sumitkhatritamu.github.io/Machine_Learning.md

 <br> <br>
 <img src="assets/img/Scratch_Detection.JPG?raw=true" width="100%" height="100%">
 <br> <br>
-## 6. Integration with Experiemntal Data
+## 6. Integration with Experimental Data
 <br> <br>
 The scratch normal load data from the scratch tester and length scale was integrated with the script.
-Now, the ML code can count the number of scratches, define their length and get the respective normal load at which scratch became visible using the experimental data and the scratch detection by CNN.
+Now, the ML code can count the number of scratches, define their length and get the respective normal load at which the scratch became visible using the experimental data and the scratch detection by CNN.
 <br> <br>
 <img src="assets/img/Scratch_Load.JPG?raw=true" width="100%" height="100%">
 <br> <br>
 ## 7. Regression Analysis
 <br> <br>
-Next step is utilizing linear regression analysis to develop a weighted equation predicting Scratch Visibility Load.
-By analyzing the relationships between the dependent variable (Scratch Visibility Load) and the independent variables (Yield, Hardening and Friction), each predictor's influence can be identified statistically.
+The next step is utilizing linear regression analysis to develop a weighted equation predicting Scratch Visibility Load.
+By analyzing the relationships between the dependent variable (Scratch Visibility Load) and the independent variables (Yield, Hardening, and Friction), each predictor's influence can be identified statistically.
 This will allow for accurate forecasting of scratch visibility load based on these material properties and conditions, optimizing the scratch performance of polymers.
-For example, image below shows linear regression applied on CNN results and experimental data available for a small set.
+For example, the image below shows linear regression applied to CNN results and experimental data available for a small set.
 <br> <br>
 <img src="assets/img/Regression.png?raw=true" width="100%" height="100%">
 <br> <br>
-Till now model is trained only on scratches on black polycarbonate and TPO samples.
-This model will be expanded gradually to cover effect of color, gloss and texture also.
+Till now model has been trained only on scratches on black polycarbonate and TPO samples.
+This model will be expanded gradually to cover the effects of color, gloss and texture.
 More Results will be posted here soon....